Definition of Negative Shareholder Equity

 Explanation

-Alternatively, we can say that Shareholders equity = Assets-Liabilities, i.e., the portion of the difference between assets and liabilities refers to equity.
-This equity portion also includes the accumulated profit over the number of years in the form of reserves.
-When the company has incurred the losses over the past years on a continuous basis, it has to use the balance in its reserves account and equity capital account to offset such losses, and hence it results in the negative share capital in the balance sheet of the company.
+Alternatively, we can say that Shareholder’s equity = Assets-Liabilities, i.e., the portion of the difference between assets and liabilities refers to equity.
+This equity portion also includes the accumulated profit over a number of years in the form of reserves.
+When the company has continuously incurred losses over the past years, it has to use the balance in its reserves and equity capital accounts to offset such losses.
+Hence, it results in negative share capital in the company’s balance sheet.

 Example of Negative Share Capital